-- name, title and Ministry of the respondent; - a description of the action(s), conduct, events or circumstances involved in the complaint; - the specific remedy sought to satisfy the complaint; - date(s) of incidents; - name(s) of witnesses (if any); - prior attempts to resolve (if any). - (e) The Deputy Minister or their designate will acknowledge, in writing, receipt of the Union's notice and will have the matter investigated and will take such steps as may be required to resolve the matter.
-The Union and the employees involved shall be advised in writing of the proposed resolution within 30 days of providing notice to the Deputy Minister or such later date as may be mutually agreed by the Ministry and the Union. - (f) Where the matter is not resolved pursuant to (e), the Union may refer the matter to adjudication in accordance with BC Public Service Agency Policy Directive 3.1: Human Rights in the Workplace Discrimination and Sexual Harassment, which is attached as Information Appendix J. - (g) Any action taken by the Employer, including discipline, which is consistent with the findings of fact of the Adjudicator shall be considered by all parties to be determinative of the complaint and shall not form the basis of a grievance.
+- name, title and Ministry of the respondent; - a description of the action(s), conduct, events or circumstances involved in the complaint; - the specific remedy sought to satisfy the complaint; - date(s) of incidents; - name(s) of witnesses (if any); - prior attempts to resolve (if any).

+(e) The Deputy Minister or their designate will acknowledge, in writing, receipt of the Union's notice and will have the matter investigated and will take such steps as may be required to resolve the matter.
+The Union and the employees involved shall be advised in writing of the proposed resolution within 30 days of providing notice to the Deputy Minister or such later date as may be mutually agreed by the Ministry and the Union.

+(f) Where the matter is not resolved pursuant to (e), the Union may refer the matter to adjudication in accordance with the Human Resources policy on Discrimination and Harassment in the Workplace.

+(g) Any action taken by the Employer, including discipline, which is consistent with the findings of fact of the Adjudicator shall be considered by all parties to be determinative of the complaint and shall not form the basis of a grievance.

-- (h) If the Adjudicator determines that discrimination and/or harassment has occurred, the Employer must document the personnel file of the respondent accordingly. - (i) Pending the determination of the complaint, the Deputy Minister(s) may take interim measures to separate the employees concerned, if deemed necessary.
-Any such action taken under this section will not be deemed disciplinary in nature, or seen as presumption of guilt or innocence. - (j) The complainant will not be relocated without their agreement.
+(h) If the Adjudicator determines that discrimination and/or harassment has occurred, the Employer must document the personnel file of the respondent accordingly.

+(i) Pending the determination of the complaint, the Deputy Minister(s) may take interim measures to separate the employees concerned, if deemed necessary.
+Any such action taken under this section will not be deemed disciplinary in nature, or seen as presumption of guilt or innocence.

+(j) The complainant will not be relocated without their agreement.